-- As part of Operation Encompass, we receive notifications from the police relating to domestic incidents when children/young people live in the household.
+- As part of Operation Encompass, we receive notifications from the police relating to domestic incidents where there are children related to either of the adult parties involved.
 The aim is for us to offer advice and support. - Parents and carers are encouraged to speak to us about domestic abuse. - Services can be accessed at Fortalice 0800 2000247 and 01204 365677 and Endeavour 01204 394842.